ASRRtechnologies/optimalisation-dewetting-aluminium/README.md

 * Run SanitizeInput.py to sanitize the input into correct naming.
 * The tool crops image, because there is often noise on the outer edge causing disturbances in the data.
 * The output is presented in concise and well-organised graphs and tables.

-## Scope and limitations
-* The scope of the tool is the described combinations of substrates, bilayers and temperatures.
-However, this can be altered to the desired combinations.

 ### Versions